thacherT1D/webdevstuff/Deployment/Heroku_Deployment.desc.md

 }
 ```

-To tell Heroku to automatically migrate the production database, add the following property to the `package.json` file.
+Automatically migrate the production database after on deployment by adding the following property to the `package.json` file.

 ```javascript
 "scripts": {